America’s president did something stupid concerning Jerusalem. Cue predictably stupid reactions.

 I confess I am not among those who would describe themselves as the faithful, and it is with increasingly robust pride that I describe myself as such in the face of more and more encounters with otherwise kind and generous souls who, when animated by discussion of this or that holy place they are told is to be their rightful inheritance by some ancient book of yesteryear, can and do find specific verses from said text that they claim (and they are hardly alone) justify some sort of violence to either take back what is “theirs” or prevent sharing sovereignty over what they now control.

 God “gave” you this land?
 Funny, why don’t you control it now, then?
 Is it not His will that you lost it?
 Why not reserve your hostility for the God that allowed this to happen, rather than the people who are not in possession of what is supposedly “yours,” for are not those people instruments of His Will?
 Or are you claiming that these people are somehow successfully opposing the Will of God and that your all-powerful God needs you, a band of lowly primates, to somehow aid him in seeing His Will through?
 Or do you who now possess such holy places look at the mass of outside-your-tribe humanity that surrounds you and are also laying claim to said holy places believe that your God put these people here for you to displace, keep out, or even kill in large numbers just to maintain exclusive sovereignty?
-Am I to respect a God that is so tribal that He favors your possession and not sharing such sacred holy sites, that this God truly cares whether you or some other primates that nearly identical in blood and DNA controls some speck of a vast planet that is merely a piece of dust in the wider universe?
+Am I to respect a God that is so tribal that He favors your possession and not sharing such sacred holy sites, that this God truly cares whether you or some other primates that are nearly identical in blood and DNA control some speck of a vast planet that is merely a piece of dust in the wider universe?

 The truth of the matter is that there is no respectably serious answer that can be provided by any of the faithful who believe in divinely sanctioned violence to either maintain or retake such and such location.
-Believe me, I’ve tried to find one by personally asking many on both sides of this conflict, and the range and originality of the answer such a crowd can give you are narrow and hackneyed in the extreme.
+Believe me, I’ve tried to find one by personally asking many on both sides of this conflict, and the range and originality of the answers such a crowd can give you are narrow and hackneyed in the extreme.

 It is also worth asking: by what right did the ancient Jews (at least in the Biblical telling) massacre and/or displace those who were in what is now Israel/Palestine when they arrived thousands of years ago?
-By what right did the seventh-century Arab conquerors take the land from the East Roman (Byzantine) Greeks?
-The same questions about taking land can be asked of many others, including the Romans, Ottomans, Turks, British, and those would become Israelis; the answer is the same for each of them: their leaders wanted to and they had the power to do so.
+By what right did the seventh-century Arab conquerors take the land from the East Roman (Byzantine) Greco-Roamans?
+The same questions about taking land can be asked of many others, including the Romans, Ottomans, Turks, British, and those would become Israelis; the answer is the same for each of them: they and/or their leaders wanted to and they had the power to do so.

 The biggest myth of the Israeli-Palestinian conflict is that it is some sort of difficult to understand Gordian knot, singular among world conflicts in its uniqueness and intensity, inscrutable to all but those most studied in it or closest to it.